Monique was 25 and visiting family in the Caribbean, where she should have been having the time of her life.

 At the support group, members share experiences and problems with people who really understand.
 Meaningful practical and psychological advice is offered and there is real compassion, warmth and friendship.

-A feeling of acceptance and belonging at a time in people's lives that can be confusing, isolating and scary is extremely important.
+A feeling of acceptance and belonging at what can be a scary and confusing time in people's lives, can make a world of difference.

 Monique said: "Lupus has affected my social life.
 The condition can have that impact on social circles, particularly old social circles from school or something like that, with people who don't have lupus.